-- Revenue from the sale of goods is recognised when the Council transfers the significant risks and rewards of ownership to the purchaser and it is probable that economic benefits or service potential associated with the transaction will flow to the Council. - Income from the provision of services is recognised when the Council can measure reliably the percentage of completion of the transaction and it is probable that economic benefits or service potential associated with the transaction will flow to the Council. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet. - Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
-Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected. - Both Non Domestic Rates (NDR) and Council Tax are accounted for on an agency basis.
+• Revenue from contracts with service recipients, whether for services or the provision of goods, is recognised when (or as) the goods or services are transferred to the service recipient in accordance with the performance obligations in the contract.

+• Income from the provision of services is recognised when the Council can measure reliably the percentage of completion of the transaction and it is probable that economic benefits or service potential associated with the transaction will flow to the Council.

+• Supplies are recorded as expenditure when they are consumed - where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet.

+• Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made.

+• Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract.

+• Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
+Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected.

+• Both Non Domestic Rates (NDR) and Council Tax are accounted for on an agency basis.
 For NDR this means that the Council is dealing with the collection of business rates on behalf of the Government, Dorset County Council and Dorset Fire Authority as well as for North Dorset.
 For Council Tax the Authority is collecting precepts on behalf of Dorset County Council, Dorset Police and Fire Authorities as well as North Dorset District Council Precepts.
 The accounts reflect the amount that is attributable to North Dorset only.
 Further information is contained within the Collection Fund Accounts.